 This mastercomprehensive-plan is a guide to public and private actions and decisions adopted by the Town.
-The plan formulation process involved work sessions of the Planning Commission, focus group meetings, with input from the Historic Preservation Commission, Forestry and Beautification Committee, Woods Committee, Lake Committee, Border Committee, Dog Park Committee, Bicycle Path Committee, Emergency Preparedness and Safety Committee, Stormwater Management Committee, Town Lighting Committee, and followed by public hearings before the Commission, the Mayor and Town Council.
+The plan formulation process involved work sessions of the Planning Commission, focus group meetings, with input from the Historic Preservation Commission, Forestry and Beautification Committee, Woods Committee, Lake Committee, Border Committee, Dog Park Committee, Bicycle Path Committee, Emergency Preparedness and Safety Committee, Stormwater Management Committee, Town Lighting Committee, ad hoc Sustainability Committee and ad hoc Racial and Social Equity Committee and followed by public hearings before the Commission, the Mayor and Town Council.
 The plan addresses areas outside of Town as these relate to the preservation and enhancement of the boundaries and gateways of the Town.
 Notification and participation by Town residents and by other jurisdictions and interests have been encouraged to insure the common good as development of public and private properties occurs.